Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 PM: short for "private message," a messaging system often used within games or in online forums.

-Poor Man's Mempo: a nickname for the legendary helm "Andariel's Visage" (see: 'Andy's') because of various stats it shares with the legendary helm "Mempo of Twilight" (see: 'Mempo').
-Both helms share high primary stats and attack speed.
-Andariel's Visage always comes with critical hit chance, but Mempo has the chance to roll higher critical hit chance.
-Mempos always come with a socket, and Andariel's Visage can also roll a socket.
-However, Mempo also comes with high resistance and life bonus, thus making it a better all-around helm, which also makes it much more valuable.
-For players unable to afford a Mempo from the auction house, they sometimes resort to Andariel's Visage.
+Poor Man's Mempo:vanilla - a nickname for the legendary helm "Andariel's Visage" (see: 'Andy's') before Patch 2.01 because of various stats it shared with the legendary helm "Mempo of Twilight" (see: 'Mempo').
+Both helms shared high primary stats and attack speed.
+Andariel's Visage always came with critical hit chance, but Mempo had the chance to roll higher critical hit chance.
+Mempos always came with a socket, and Andariel's Visage could also roll a socket.
+However, Mempo also came with high resistance and life bonus, which made it a better all-around helm.
+This changed in Patch 2.01 when Andariel's became able to roll elemental skill bonus, making it unique from Mempo.

 PP: short for "Pinpoint Armor," a rune for the Energy Armor ability specific to wizards.
 See: 'EA.'